mpv-player/mpv/DOCS/man/en/input.rst

     expanded like in `Property Expansion`_.
 Note that there is a static limit of (as of this writing) 10 arguments (this limit could be raised on demand).

+    The program is run in a detached way. mpv doesn't wait until the command is completed, but continues playback right after spawning it.

     To get the old behavior, use ``/bin/sh`` and ``-c`` as the first two arguments.